kuasha/Behavioral-Cloning/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I have built a

 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy